GigHz Precision AI

 Adrenal

-Washout — calculated
+Washout — calculated for review

 Absolute washout Relative washout Diameter thresholds